praal/praal.github.io/_pages/about.md

 I am a PhD student in the [Department of Computer Science](https://web.cs.toronto.edu) at the University of Toronto, where I am fortunate to be working under the supervision of [Sheila McIlraith](https://www.cs.toronto.edu/~sheila/).
 I’m also affiliated with the [Vector Institute for Artificial Intelligence](https://vectorinstitute.ai) and the [Schwartz Reisman Institute for Technology and Society](https://srinstitute.utoronto.ca).
 Before joining UofT, I received my B.Sc. in Computer Engineering from Sharif University of Technology.

-My research explores topics related to AI alignment, AI safety, responsible AI, reinforcement learning, and deep learning.
+My research explores topics related to AI Alignment, Responsible AI, Agentic AI, and Reinforcement Learning.
 I am interested in building AI agents with actions properly aligned with human values.
 In other words, I aim to develop techniques that will allow us to characterize, understand, and build AI technologies that realize principles of safety, fairness, privacy, and where necessary and possible, interpretability.

 ### Selected Awards